sathomas/jsDataV.is/src/text/ch6/02-svg.md

 }
 ```

-Finally, we use the Chroma scale created above to set the background color for the legend's table cells.
+Finally, we use the Chroma scale created earlier to set the background color for the legend's table cells.
 Because the legend is a `<table>` element, we can directly access the rows and the cells within the rows.
-Although these elements look like arrays in the code below, they're not true JavaScript arrays, so they don't support array methods such as `forEach()`.
+Although these elements look like arrays in the following code, they're not true JavaScript arrays, so they don't support array methods such as `forEach()`.
 For now, we'll iterate through them with a `for` loop, but if you'd rather use the array methods stay tuned for a simple trick.
-Note that once again we're working backwards because of the data set's Z score adjustments.
+Note that once again we're working backward because of the data set's z-score adjustments.

 ``` {.javascript .numberLines .line-5}
 var legend = document.getElementById("legend");